arthurgassner/swissenergy-frontend/docs/conclusion.md

 > Naturally, the work doesn't end here.
 We'll hear back from our user, and -- potentially -- address their comments by making changes to our pipeline.

-Congratulation to us on building -- and most importantly shipping -- our ML solution! 🎆🥳
+Congratulations to us on building -- and most importantly shipping -- our ML solution! 🎆🥳

 ## Potential future work